-KPI THEME KPI DATA POINT KPI DEFINITION UNIT REPORTED 12 MONTH PERIOD THIS DATA RELATES TO (FOR FY23) FY23 FY22 FY21 TARGET READ MORE BUILD QUALITY AND CONSIDERATE CONSTRUCTION Average Considerate Constructors Scheme (CCS) score This KPI demonstrates an average score, out of 50, from all visits carried out by the CCS, where a report is received, in the reporting period.
+КРІ ТНЕМЕ KPI DATA POINT KPI DEFINITION UNIT REPORTED 12 MONTH PERIOD THIS DATA RELATES TO (FOR FY23) FY23 FY22 FY21 TARGET READ MORE BUILD QUALITY AND CONSIDERATE CONSTRUCTION Average Considerate Constructors Scheme (CCS) score This KPI demonstrates an average score, out of 50, from all visits carried out by the CCS, where a report is received, in the reporting period.
 4 No. out of 45 4 July 2022 to 2 July 2023 39.5 38.43 36.67 Achieve a minimum CCS score of 33/45 on all sites in FY23 Page 64 NHBC Construction Quality Review (CQR) average score per inspection The average score (1-6) taken from all scored areas within a CQR report.
 This KPI demonstrates the average score, out of 6, from all CQR visits carried out by the NHBC in the reporting period.
 The CQR visits are only applicable to sites that are registered with the NHBC for Building Control and Warranty.
-5 No. 1-6 4 July 2022 to 2 July 2023 4.56 4.44 4.36 Achieve a score of 4.5/6 in FY23 Page 65 NHBC Construction Quality Review (CQR) Group average score The average score stated as a % taken from all scored areas within a CQR report.
+5 emonstrates the average score, out of 6, from all 2 July 2023 out by the NHBC in the reporting period.
+The CQR licable to sites that are registered with the NHBC 4.56 4.44 4.36 Achieve a score of 4.5/6 in FY23 Page 65 Quality Review (CQR) Group average score CQR report.
+This KPI demonstrates the average percentage from all CQR visits carried out by reporting period.
+The CQR visits are only apply The average score stated as a % taken from all scored areas within a CQR report.
 This KPI demonstrates the average score as a percentage from all CQR visits carried out by the NHBC in the reporting period.
 The CQR visits are only applicable to sites that are registered with the NHBC for Building Control and Warranty. % 4 July 2022 to 2 July 2023 87 New for 2023 New for 2023 Achieve a score of 82% in FY23 Page 65 Average Reportable Items (RIs) from the NHBC The Average RI is the number of all of the RIs received within the period divided by the number of inspections carried out on all sites registered with the NHBC.
 An NHBC RI is any contravention of the NHBC technical standards or building regulations recorded at any key build stage or frequency visit.
 6 No. 4 July 2022 to 2 July 2023 0.19 0.17 0.22 Achieve ≤0.15 reportable items per inspection Page 46